Peter Harrison (businessman): Non-executive appointments

 Harrison is a member of the UK Treasury’s Asset Management Taskforce, the Investment Association Board, the Capital Markets Industry Taskforce and the FCA Market Practitioner Panel.

-He is on the Board of Directors of FCLT Global and the advisory boards of venture capital firm Antler, the Harvard University Impact Board and City UK.
+He is on the board of directors of FCLT Global and the advisory boards of venture capital firm Antler, the Harvard University Impact Board and City UK.

 Harrison was previously the chairman of the Investment Association board.
 He also sat on the Takeover Panel and the Prime Minister’s Financial and Professional Services’ Business Council.

 Memberships and honours

 In 2017 Harrison was awarded an honorary doctorate by the University of Bath.
 He is also a member of the Diversity Project and part of the Embankment Project for Inclusive Capitalism.
 He is involved in improving diversity and inclusion, and was ranked ninth in the 2018 Financial Times 50 Male Champions of Women in Business - part of the FT's annual HERoes.
 He is also an OUTstanding Top 50 Ally Executive.
 Harrison was included in Debrett's 500 most influential people, and was shortlisted for Advocate of the Year at the Women in Finance awards.

-Harrison is a Patron of The Prince's Trust and served as a Trustee of the Game and Wildlife Conservation Trust.
+Harrison is a patron of The Prince's Trust and served as a trustee of the Game and Wildlife Conservation Trust.

+Good Works

+At the Greenwich Royal Observatory there is the Peter Harrison Planetarium.

+At the Scout Headquarters at Gilwell Park there is the Peter Harrison Lodge.
+His Peter Harrison Foundation also supports - among many others - the Royal British Legion.

 Personal life

-He is married with two children.
+He was married to Susan nee Ford in Warrington in 1989, and they have two children.